 Being able to claim one's own religious identity is incredibly important, and part of that is being able to share that identity in your own language, on your own terms, and in your own way.
 It may feel like a helpful service to clarify or simplify an explanation for someone else, but in the end it's not moving their understanding forward, and it isn’t a full and true expression of ourselves.
 It’s a good first step, and it might be necessary to get the conversation going, but we need to remember that it is okay to make someone work a little harder to understand what we are saying, and we should be making the same effort to better understand them.

 By the end of the exercise, nearly every banner description included a male-gendered God, heaven, souls, and many had angels.
 Our quick translations make us think we understand something faster, but in the end we find ourselves passing on incorrect representations of someone else's religious identity.

-Esther Boyd is the Communications Director for State of Formation, and also is a humanist working in multifaith chaplaincy at Johns Hopkins University.
+Esther Boyd is the Communications Director for State of Formation, as well as a humanist working in multifaith chaplaincy at Johns Hopkins University.
 She holds an M.A. in Religion and Literature from Yale University, where she focused on religious identity, and a B.A. in Religious Studies from Colby College where she focused on American apocalypticism.
-She is primarily interested in multifaith education and religious literacy, and religion in public policy and popular culture.
-These interests were cultivated through her studies and the founding of Yale Divinity School’s interfaith student cooperative, Open Party, and deepened through participation in the Tony Blair Faith Foundation’s Faith and Globalization Initiative.
-She hopes to continue working in education to promote increased religious/non-religious multifaith initiatives and dialogue and to improve religious literacy as a means to prevent ignorance and the fear and bigotry it creates.
+While in graduate school, she founded Yale Divinity School’s interfaith student cooperative, Open Party, sparking deeper interest in interreligious education.
+Esther is also an editor for the Humanist Chaplaincy thinkblog Applied Sentience.